-Exercising can be difficult to get into, but it quickly becomes an enjoyed activity after the routine settles in.
+Exercising can be difficult to get into, but it quickly becomes an enjoyable activity after the routine settles in.
 Too anxious to go to the gym?
 You don’t have to leave the house to get your heart pumping!
-Get back to cardio basics with jumping jacks, jumping rope and running-on-the-spot.
+Get back to cardio basics with jumping jacks, jumping rope, and running-on-the-spot.
 Check out some simple yoga poses to improve your flexibility , too.

 3. Stretch It Out